 1. Registered Breeder

-Buying from a breeder will cost more, but comes with an added level of comfort reference the kittens general levels of health.
+Buying from a breeder will cost more, but comes with an added level of comfort reference to the kitten’s general levels of health.
 This is because breeders genetically check their breeding cats for health issues common to the Maine Coon cat breed, before breeding.
-This screening process prevents kittens being born with known genetic health issues.
+This screening process prevents kittens from being born with known genetic health issues.